RineshRamadhin/MMM-Lastfm/README.md

 ### Last.fm API key

-To access the Last.fm API you'll need to create an account on [Last.fm](https://www.last.fm/join).
+To access the Last.fm API you'll first need to create an account on [Last.fm](https://www.last.fm/join).
-Then [Create a new API account](https://www.last.fm/api/account/create).
+After you logged in you can [create a new API account](https://www.last.fm/api/account/create).
 Make sure you don't reuse this API account for other purposes due to [rate limitations](#api-rate-limits).
 Fill in the required fields (you can leave `Callback URL` and `Application homepage` empty) and hit save.
-Then copy the `apiKey` for your config. you can find an overview of API accounts and `apikey` on [the API accounts page](https://www.last.fm/api/accounts).
+Then copy the `apiKey` for your config. you can find an overview of API accounts (and their `apikey`) on [the API accounts page](https://www.last.fm/api/accounts).

 ## Configuration